badursun/Classic-ASP-Post-binary-File-With-Input-Values/README.md

 2-) ReadBinaryFile OR ReadTextFile AND SaveBinaryData OR SaveTextData on memory.
 3-) Convert binary data to Text for submiting.
-4-) Build WebKitFormBoundaryd (this is very important) 4-) Post data to Remote URL with Binary data in WebKitFormBoundaryd
+4-) Build WebKitFormBoundaryd (this is very important) 4-) Post data to Remote URL with Binary data in WebKitFormBoundary

 ## What the WebKitFormBoundary
 Each item in a multipart message is separated by a boundary marker.
 Webkit based browsers put "WebKitFormBoundary" in the name of that boundary.